dgraph-io/vlg/README.md

 This work-in-progress project aims to create a public, large graph to showcase Dgraph's power and ease of use.

 ## Why
 Unlike our competitors, Dgraph does not maintain a large, publicly available graph.
 Further, the current graph implementations used in benchmarking and "the tour" do not use new features and capabilities of Dgraph.
-And they exclude some of the difficult design problems that developers face when building production applications with Dgraph.
+And they exclude some of the difficult design problems (authentication, rate limiting, etc) that developers face when building production applications with Dgraph.

 ## What
-Proposed is a publicly-available graph that presents the [Offshore Data Leaks](https://offshoreleaks.icij.org/) dataset from the International Consortium of Investigative Journalists (ICIJ), which compromise millions of entities encompassing the Panama Papers, Pandora Papers, and others.
+The Dgraph VLG will be a publicly-available graph that presents the [Offshore Data Leaks](https://offshoreleaks.icij.org/) dataset from the International Consortium of Investigative Journalists (ICIJ), which compromises over 2 million nodes and 3 million relationships encompassing the Panama Papers, Pandora Papers, and others.

 ## How
 We'll build the graph using practices common in production graphs: